toggled-apps/react-native-product-carousel/README.md

 # React Native Product Carousel

-This react native module is intended to provide a beautifully animated product picture carousel with a swipeable description.
+This react native module is intended to provide a beautifully animated product picture carousel with a expandable description.

 ![React Native Product Carousel](./assets/react-native-product-carousel.gif)